‘The Fourth Meal’: What’s driving Chinese demand for Australian products and ingredients?

 Chinese consumers are now more than ever scrutinising the quality and safety of health products - and the source of their ingredients.
 The current climate amongst Chinese consumers is one of scepticism.
 Last month, two Chinese pharmaceutical companies were found to be selling large numbers of ineffective infant vaccines, sparking panic over infant safety.
 Consumer trust in medicines that are manufactured in China continues to decline, with people now flocking to Hong Kong to receive childhood immunisations.

-Increased caution is extending into the nutrition and health supplement categories.
+This concern is extending into the nutrition and health supplement categories.
 Consumers are increasingly pursuing transparency around product labelling and educating themselves about the provenance of nutritional ingredients.
 As mirrored in other markets, Chinese consumers currently have a higher interest in products containing ‘natural’ and ‘organic’ certified ingredients.

 Australia’s reputation for high quality manufacturing and use of responsibly sourced ingredients, along with strong consumer trust in the Australian brand, is fuelling demand for Australian products and ingredients in China.
 Satisfying this demand is likely to be even more achievable with the recent China-Australia Free Trade Agreement.